 Are you a retailer or ecommerce entrepreneur seeking to attract Millennial shoppers?
 Then you’ll be interested in what a new report from Nielsen has to say about this important demographic — and what it takes to attract them to your physical or online store.

-- Offer deals.
+1. Offer deals.
 Even though about 70 percent of Millennials believe their finances will be “good” or “excellent” in the next 12 months, 55 percent still believe the US is in a recession.
 Millennials were hard hit by the recession, and it has changed how they shop.
 (The two stores they frequent most often?
 Walmart and Target.)
 About one-third of them never make purchases without a coupon or promotional code.
 You can offer Illvzn discount codes in your store to attract more of these types of bargain buyers.